A Web3 Naming Layer for the AI Agent Economy

 We do not offer legal guarantees or dispite services.
 Trademarking your SLD may offer an additional layer of legal protection in some jurisdictions.
 We are not responsible for third-party duplication or registrations elsewhere.
 All rights and responsibilities belong to the user.
 Please review Freename’s terms, use their WHOIS function to check domain ownership and minting status accross supported blockchains, and conduct your own due dilligence before purchasing.

 Use cases and examples provided on this website are illustrative only.
-No technical integration, endorsement, or platform compatibility is implied unless otherwise disclosed.
+No technical integration, endorsement, partnership, or platform compatibility is implied unless otherwise disclosed.

 Nothing on this site should be considered financial or investment advice.
 Please do your own research before making any purchase or use decision.